biglocalnews/.github/profile/README.md

 | [warn-github-flow](https://github.com/biglocalnews/warn-github-flow) | GitHub Action workflow for automating a WARN Act notice ETL pipeline                                                                |
 ### Data analysis

+Code that uses data to conduct an investigation

 | name                                                                                 | description                                                                  |
 |--------------------------------------------------------------------------------------|------------------------------------------------------------------------------|
 | [california-wildfires](https://github.com/biglocalnews/california-wildfires)         | Investigation into the costs of wildfires across the U.S.                    |